Qualified Charitable Distributions – What Are They and When Are They a Good Idea?

 |

-Note that our examples may suggest that all of an IRA owner’s RMD may need to be distributed to charity to take advantage of the potential benefits of QCDs.
+Note that our examples may suggest that all of an IRA owner’s RMD may need to be distributed to charity to take advantage of the potential benefits of qualified charitable distributions.
 That is not a requirement.
 An IRA owner may distribute only a portion of the RMD to charity as a QCD, taking the balance as a taxable distribution.

 Several requirements must be followed to properly make a QCD.
 Please consult your tax advisor to help you determine if this could be a good tax planning tool in your situation.